 But there are still other objections.
 In fact, after so many centuries of oppression and so many decades of specific attacks against our movement, which is often chosen as a privileged target by the oppressors in charge, we anarchists are almost 'in love' with defeat.
 I am not sure, but it seems that the spirit of martyrdom prevails over that of the victor in many of us.
 The aura of the isolated and extremely beautiful saint who sacrifices himself for the unconscious populace, unaware and thankless, is too radiant not to be preferred to the concrete and not at all pleasant problems of whoever finds himself faced with a victorious insurrection and must face the millenarian hopes of the people.
 Not to mention the colossal difficulty of the problems of those who find themselves faced with a victorious revolution.
 These are problems of an organisational, economic and military nature which nearly always make one prefer the magnificent isolated sacrifice of those who rise victorious above the mass.
 Yet, if we do not want to disappear completely inside the pages of historical folklore we must break with the iconography that wants us to be losers, break with it inside our hearts, not just in our minds.
 Otherwise everything we do, including the insurrectional actions that we participate in, will be countersigned in advance, not with the black flag of the just claims of the exploited but with the white one of defeat and surrender.
 And our sacrifice, even if it might satisfy an inner need to sacrifice ourselves for an ideal, will certainly not meet the approval of the exploited who have already made too many sacrifices and do not much like those who insist on sacrificing themselves even when victory is at hand.
 So away with such discourses and those who maintain that the strength of revolutionary action can be calculated in the number of dead and imprisoned comrades.
-In my opinion, until proven problem.
-If the affinity between the various components of the group is considerable this acuteness can transform potential into operativity.
-But something can also go wrong.
-You begin to detect the shadow of an organisation in the background-an acronym, a project wrapped up and ready for use.
-The seed of suspicion and mistrust can easily develop.
-Nobody likes to be instrumentalised.
-Especially when the experience of a not-far-off past has shown us that what the big organisation proposes is certainly not defence or any kind of guarantee, but simply a label and a flag.
+In my opinion, until proven otherwise, it is calculated on the number of enemy deaths, the amount of instruments of oppression destroyed and the number of possibilities made real when individual isolated actions find their natural outlet in the revolutionary event.
+Any other evaluation is not only losing, it is an incontrovertible sign of being in love with death.